Rinny1/K--MEANS/README.md

 # Compared to other clusters cluster 2 has largest value for Qualmiles,Bonustrans,flightmiles and flighttrans which means that customers are qualified for top flight status and they have accumulated miles from flight transactions as well as from non flight transactions.
 # Compared to other clusters cluster 3 has smallest value for  Qualmiles which means that customers are very less who are qualified for top flight status but they have accumulated points from flight transactions as well as from non flight transactions
 # Compared to other clusters cluster 4 has highest value for daysenroll so it means that customers are infrequent but they are loyal.But they have accumulated some miles through non flight bonus transactions and through flight transactions.
-# Compared to other clusters cluster 5 has values lower than average value for almost all the varibles that means it has relatively new customers who do not use airlines often.
+# Compared to other clusters cluster 5 has values lower than average value for almost all the variables that means it has relatively new customers who do not use airlines often.

 plotcluster(AirlineNormal,KMC$cluster)
 clusplot(AirlineNormal,KMC$cluster,color=TRUE, shade=TRUE,